 Trade-offs and Comparisons

-Why React Query?
+Why TanStack Query?

 • Advantages:

-• Automatic caching and background updates.
+• Automatic caching and background refetching.

 • Easy to scale for larger applications.

-Alternatives: Axios or Native Fetch
+Alternatives: SWR, Axios, or Native Fetch

 • Native Fetch:

-• Pros: Lightweight and built-in.
+• Pros: Lightweight and built-in, no extra dependencies.

 • Axios: